 Wrapping it up

-While this isn’t a comprehensive list, it’s a great place for SEO beginners to start.
+While this isn’t a comprehensive list, it’s a great place for SEO beginners and small businesses who are hands on with their website to start.
 SEO is always changing and evolving, so it’s extremely important to stay up to date.
 Research and reading are your new best friends.
 Learn as much as you can and stay ahead of the competition.
 As you move along with these tips you can always take it to the next level.
 Research some off-page SEO strategies and always be persistent.
 As with everything, learning SEO takes time but if you continue to work at it you will be successful and see results.
 Just remember, never build a website solely for a search engine.
 Always put the reader first and the results will follow.